Carbon Monoxide (CO) Poisoning: Information, Symptoms, Prevention

 Author: Thomas C. Weiss

-Synopsis: Information regarding Carbon Monoxide (CO) an odorless, colorless, poisonous and potentially deadly gas.
+Synopsis: Information regarding Carbon Monoxide an odorless, colorless, poisonous and potentially deadly gas.
+Includes chart showing effects of CO in PPM.
 It has been estimated that more than 40,000 people per year seek medical attention for carbon monoxide poisoning in the United States.
-The health effects of CO depend on the carbon-monoxide (CO) concentration and the length of the exposure, as well as each person's health condition.
+Health effects depend on the carbon-monoxide (CO) concentration and the length of the exposure, as well as each person's health condition.

 Approximately 170 people in America alone perish each year from CO produced by non-automotive consumer products.
 The products include: